jezer0x/blog/_posts/2022-12-30-trading-bot.md

 ## The Task

 I was feeling pretty down after we had to close down a project we had been working on for months and wanted to take a small break from smart contracts to collect my thoughts about what we did wrong.
 Around the same time, I was digging around Github Copilot and OpenAI's GPT3.
-They released ChatGPT right around then, and - similar to most people - I was blown away by its abilities.
+They released ChatGPT right around then, and - like most people - I was blown away by its abilities.
 The new Large Language Model was inpiring me to build something fun and useful to test its limits.
 But what?

-My colleague Krenzx was following a Telegram group that made calls about the crypto markets and boasted about their success.
+Krenzx was following some Telegram groups that made trading calls in crypto markets and boasted about their success.
+Maybe we could make a bot that would execute those calls automatically and make some money?

 ![Trading Calls](../assets/2022-12-30-trading-bot/call_example.png){: .align-center}